MarcerCyoon/DecisionMaker/README.md

 Remember to also place the final .csv in the same directory as 'decisionmaker.py'.

 ### TODO:

-The generation of interest might need to be touched, and less linear relationships must be used.

 The open FA decision algorithm may need to be modified to be less random.